osquery/osquery/docs/wiki/development/building.md

 - [CMake](https://cmake.org/) (>= 3.14.6): the MSI installer is recommended.
 During installation, select the option to add it to the system `PATH` for all users.
 If there is any older version of CMake installed (e.g., using Chocolatey), uninstall that version first!
 Do not install CMake using the Visual Studio Installer, because it contains an older version than required.
 - Visual Studio 2019 (2 options)
-  1. [Visual Studio 2019 Build Tools Installer](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16) (without Visual Studio): In the installer choose the "C++ build tools" workload, then on the right, under "Optional", select "MSVC v141 - VS 2017 C++", "MSVC v142 - VS 2017 C++", "Windows 10 SDK", and "C++ Clang tools for Windows".
+  1. [Visual Studio 2019 Build Tools Installer](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16) (without Visual Studio): In the installer choose the "C++ build tools" workload, then on the right, under "Optional", select "MSVC v142 - VS 2019 C++", "Windows 10 SDK", and "C++ Clang tools for Windows".
-  2. [Visual Studio 2019 Community Installer](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16): In the installer choose the "Desktop development with C++" workload, then on the right, under "Optional", select "MSVC v141 - VS 2017 C++", "MSVC v142 - VS 2017 C++", "Windows 10 SDK", and "C++ Clang tools for Windows".
+  2. [Visual Studio 2019 Community Installer](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16): In the installer choose the "Desktop development with C++" workload, then on the right, under "Optional", select "MSVC v142 - VS 2019 C++", "Windows 10 SDK", and "C++ Clang tools for Windows".
 - [Git for Windows](https://github.com/git-for-windows/git/releases/latest): Select "checkout as-is, commit as-is".
 Later check "Enable symbolic links" support.
 - [Python 3](https://www.python.org/downloads/windows/), specifically the 64-bit version.
 - [Wix Toolset](https://wixtoolset.org/releases/)